YomnaEisa/Hum-Purr/README.md

 ## ✨ Features

-- 🧠 **Education** – learn how your nervous system works and how to nurture it.
+- **Education** – learn how your nervous system works and how to nurture it.
-- 🎵 **Guided Humming Exercises** – fun, simple activities like humming to calm the nervous system, hum away until the animation is complete!
+- **Guided Humming Exercises** – fun, simple activities like humming to calm the nervous system, hum away until the animation is complete!
-- 🌍 **Accessibility First** – designed to make healing tools simple and approachable for everyone.
+- **Accessibility First** – designed to make healing tools simple and approachable for everyone.

----

-## 🚀 How It Works

-1. **Learn** about your nervous system and stress responses.
-2. **Practice** guided hummiong exercises that engage the vagus nerve.
-3. **Reflect & Grow** with your Hum & Purr companions cheering you on.

----

-## 🎖 Recognition

-Hum & Purr was recognized as a **Distinguished Winner** in the **Apple Swift Student Challenge 2025**, honoring its innovation and impact in the wellness and education space.

 ---